Zeioth/hyprshot/README.md

     yay -S hyprshotgun

 For other distros you can clone this repository.
-But you will need to install the package
+But you will have to manually install the package

 ``` sh
 grimblast